 - No less than every two years, the Whatcom County Executive shall coordinate with the IPRTF/LJC and Finance and Operations Advisory Board to update the Implementation Plan with a detailed Spending Plan for the public health, safety, and justice tax.
 The spending plan may not impede the County's ability to pay debt service on facility bonds issued against the tax. - 2.
-No less than every seven years, the Whatcom County Executive shall coordinate with the IPRTF/LJC and Finance and Operations Advisory Board to update the Justice Project Implementation Plan and transmit the Plan to the Whatcom County Council for approval. - 3.
-Implementation plans must be consistent with Section 2 Sales and Use Tax Purpose and may not impede the County's ability to pay debt service on facility bonds issued against this tax. - 4.
-This language is not intended to limit the Whatcom County Council's authority to amend the Implementation Plan through ordinance at any time.
+No less than every seven-two years, the Whatcom County Executive shall coordinate with the IPRTF/LJC and Finance and Operations Advisory Board to update the Justice Project Implementation Planbased on an analysis of data collected, measurements for outcomes and efficacy of the current Plan, and in alignment with a population health report such as the Community Health Assessment, and transmit the Plan to the Whatcom County Council for approval.